frej/fast-export/README-SUBMODULES.md

           path = subrepo/subrepo2
           url = ../submodule2

-An additional enhancement has been added to hg-fast-export that will recognize repositories which are connected to a remote repository.
+For submodules which will be stored on remote repositories, the conversion has been enhanced to point at the remote.
+If converting submodulse from mercurial, these must have remote origin set.

-This allows the .gitmodules file to have references to the remote rather than your local copy of the submodule.
+During conversion the submodule remote is recognized, allowing the .gitmodules file to have references to the remote rather than your local copy of the submodule.
 The .gitmodules file in this case would look like the following:

     [submodule "subrepo/subrepo1"]
           path = subrepo/subrepo1